 We strolled along the shore and the path eventually led us to a second smaller bay with small fishing boats and another beach.
 In the background, colourful houses were nestled in the vine-covered green hills.

-From Monterosso we took the train to the next picturesque village – Vernazza.
+From Monterosso we took the train to the next picturesque village of Cinque Terre – Vernazza.
 This village is also characterised by colourful Italian houses along vineyards on the steep coast.

 We also hiked up to a little view point from where we discovered a beautiful church surrounded by vineyards.

 From Vernazza there is the possibility to hike to the next Village – Corniglia.
 Unfortunately, we didn’t have that much time, so we took the train again.

 The third village is the only one, that is not built on sea level, but instead you have to climb up many stairs to reach the beautiful center on the hill.
 Finally we arrived on top and the path to the village led us along grapevines and lemon trees.
 After that we found ourselves in a little square with little fruit shops and restaurants and a stunning view of the surrounding hills and the sea.
 So we decided to take a coffee break admiring the view there, while it unfortunately started to rain.